dointeractive/guides/ruby/README.md

     ```

 ## Syntax
+* Prefer the Ruby 1.9 hash literal syntax where it is possible.

+    ```Ruby
+    # do
+    hash = { foo: 1, bar: 2 }
+    ```
+* Don't mix the Ruby 1.9 hash syntax with hash rockets in the same hash literal.
+When you've got keys that are not symbols stick to the hash rockets syntax.
 * Prefer `{...}` over `do...end` for single-line blocks.
 Avoid using
   `{...}` for multi-line blocks (multiline chaining is always
   ugly).
 Always use `do...end` for "control flow" and "method